 * I define scandal as a widespread elite perception of wrongdoing.
 My research analyzes the effects of political and media context on when scandals are thought to have occurred, not whether Obama or other presidents actually engaged in misbehavior (a question that cannot easily be measured or quantified objectively).

 I am an assistant professor in the Department of Government at Dartmouth College.
 I received my Ph.D. from the Department of Political Science at Duke University in 2009 and served as a RWJ Scholar in Health Policy Research at the University of Michigan from 2009-2011.
-I also tweet at @BrendanNyhan and serve as a media critic for Columbia Journalism Review.
-Previously, I co-edited Spinsanity, a non-partisan watchdog of political spin, and co-authored All the President's Spin.
+I also tweet at @BrendanNyhan and serve as a contributor to a New York Times politics/policy website that is currently in development.
+Previously, I served as a media critic for Columbia Journalism Review, co-edited Spinsanity, a non-partisan watchdog of political spin, and co-authored All the President's Spin.
 For more, see my bio or academic website.